Last Updated on by Karl

 One of the major advantages of using animation for your social media channels is that it is less expensive than live videos.
 Video production would involve spending thousands of dollars.
 Searching for a spokesperson, actors, shooting and cutting the film.
 Instead, you just need a fraction of this effort to create a perfect animated explainer video.

-Here Are Some Animation Makers to Get You Started
+Here Are Some Animated Video Tools to Get You Started

 Animatron: a great free online animation maker.
 It allows you to create own animations from scratch.
 It is also possible to use hundreds of pre-animated objects available in the Market.
 The cool part about the tool is that it uses the cutting-edge HTML5 technology.
 So animations created in it will play on any device and any browser.

 Animoto: a nice tool for creating videos from photos.
 It offers a lot of templates.
-All you have to do is choose a style, upload your own pictures and text.
+All you have to do is choose a style, upload your pictures and text.
 The program will do the rest.
-Packages start at $8 USD/month.
+Packages start at US$8/month.
 There is a free 14-day trial available.

 And if you're serious about animation, check out these 15 top HTML5 tools to create advanced animation with.

-How to Use Animated Videos in Your Social Media Strategy
+How to Use Animated Video in Your Social Media Strategy

 By now we should have convinced you to use more animation across your social media channels.
 There are several things you should keep in mind to make your video strategy successful.